pattilab/PeakDetective/README.md

 ## Install R packages

-If you want to run mz.unity to remove degeneracies or run XCMS: the relevant R packages must also be installed (>20 min)
+If you want to run mz.unity to remove degeneracies or run XCMS: the relevant R packages must also be installed (>20 min) This assumes R (>v4.0) has been installed on the computer and added to the path.

 ```
 import PeakDetective.detection_helper as detection_helper